The Happiness Advantage

 Positive Emotions don’t only feel good, they do us good too with benefits such as creativity, job satisfaction, greater wellbeing and a positive team culture.
 Positivity broadens our thinking so that we can generate new ideas and solutions.
 Even though positive emotions are fleeting, they accumulate to form psychological resources and help us into an upwards spiral, transforming life for the better.

 Engagement has two sides.
 Flow is a state of complete absorption, when you’re ‘in the zone’.
 It’s a route to peak performance and a sign that your strengths are in play.
 Strengths are you at your best.
 Knowing your strengths gives you your greatest potential for growth.
 Leveraging your strengths leads to higher levels of motivation, engagement, performance and job satisfaction.

-Session 3: Relationships.
+Relationships.
 Who’s on your team?
-Having a sense of ‘relatedness’ is one of three fundamental needs for wellbeing, alongside autonomy and competence.
-This session explores how to have positive relationships at work by fostering high quality connections, characterised by emotional expression, flexibility and being open to new ideas and influences.
-According to research based on the Gallup Q12 Employee Engagement Survey, those people who have a best friend at work have 7 x higher levels of engagement and higher job and life satisfaction.
-How to build your network via the Strength of Weak Ties theory and Adam Grant’s new twist – the ‘dormant ties’.
-Tom Rath, author of Vital Friends based on the Gallup research, suggests we should look for friends to fill 8 vital friendship roles at work.
+Having a sense of connection and belonging is one of the fundamental ingredients of wellbeing.
+This session explores how to encourage high quality connections and build your networks.
+People who have a best friend at work experience 7 x higher levels of engagement with higher levels of job and life satisfaction according to the Gallup Q12 Employee Engagement Survey.
+Tom Rath, author of Vital Friends identifies 8 vital friendship roles at work.
 Who is your builder, champion, collaborator, companion, connector, energiser, mind-opener and navigator?